TrustPoint-Project/trustpoint/docs/source/quickstart_setup.rst

 Change the Current Admin User Password 🔑
 -----------------------------------------

-To secure your Trustpoint setup, it's important to change the default admin user password:
+To secure your Trustpoint setup, it may be important to change the default admin user password:

 - Go to https://localhost/admin
 - Click on the **Users** section in the Django admin dashboard.